syncfusion-content/windowsforms-docs/WindowsForms/Classic/MultiSelectionComboBox/FAQ/How-to-bind-a-MultiSelectionComboBox-with-external-data-source.md

 ---
 # MultiSelectionCombobox in Windows Forms

+This page explains How to Bind a MultiSelectionComboBox with External Data Source and more details.

+## How to Bind a MultiSelectionComboBox with External Data Source

 You can achieve this by using DataSource and DisplayMember properties in MultiSelectionComboBox.

 The following code sample defines how to bind MultiSelectionComboBox with datasource.

-## How to Bind a MultiSelectionComboBox with External Data Source

-This page explains about How to Bind a MultiSelectionComboBox with External Data Source and more details.

 {% tabs %}
 {% highlight c# %}